Many OTs consider trying out traveling occupational therapy at some point.

-I was in Portland and the Seattle area and explored on my own, as well as with people that I met there.
-My philosophy was to say, "yes!" to anything someone invited me to do (within reason, naturally).
-It was fun doing things I wouldn't typically do, and traveling definitely brought me out of my shell.
+I was in Portland and the Seattle area, and I explored on my own and with people that I met there.
+My philosophy was to say, “yes!” to anything someone invited me to do (within reason, naturally).
+It was fun doing things I wouldn’t typically do, and traveling definitely brought me out of my shell.

 How did traveling help you grow as a therapist?